![]() |

 Historical note

-The Su-1 'Fitter' which first flew in 1955 later developed into the Su-7 which in turn developed The first version of the Su-15 had compared to earlier versions of Soviet supersonic interceptors both long-range and a powerful radar.
-Despite high landing speed due to it's heavy weight and small delta winds it was very much liked by it's pilots given it's otherwise good handling in the air.
-It was armed with two R-98 missiles (AA-3 ANAB) which were available both in IR and Radar-guided versions.
-A much prized advantage of the Su-15 compared to earlier aircrafts was its increased ability to engage targets flying at low and medium altitude and also from the head-on position.
 Production of the T-model began in 1971 and that later became TM with the modernised Taifun-M radar.
 The Su-15 had at this point evolved with extended double-delta wings to lower the high approroach speed and a spherical nosecone replaced the conical cone to make room for the bigger radar.
 Some say the spherical cone was added to improve aerodynamics but in t During operational neither of these attack weapons were ever used and although the weapons could be used no truly efficient fire-control were ever added.
 The gunpods were used but only to increase the aircrafts dogfight capabilities however the simple collimator sight didn't make this an easy task. |

 ||